 One of the biggest misconceptions about buying life insurance, if you are a scuba diver, is that you will be classified as “High Risk“.
 This is simply not true.

-Health, hobbies, and history are a few of these and your answers all go into an algorithm that helps the underwriter determine your risk to the company, and frankly your risk of dying.
+Health, hobbies, and history are a few of these, and your answers all go into an algorithm that helps the underwriter determine your risk to the company and, frankly, your risk of dying.

-But we’ve done some research and we found out that there are some measures you can take to mitigate the murky waters of high-risk and high premium life insurance.
+As a scuba diver, you may have learned that getting cheaper life insurance premiums is almost impossible.
+But we’ve done some research, and we found out that there are some measures you can take to mitigate the murky waters of high-risk and high-premium life insurance.

 Many scuba divers can still qualify for the best rates.

 What Determines Your Rate?

 When it comes to scuba diving, there are several factors that life insurance companies need to know to clarify the risk of your activity.

 They need to know what type of certification you have, your experience with scuba diving, the average and maximum depth you dive, and the kind of scuba descending you participate in.